FabioRossiArcetri/PYSSATA/README.md

-# PASSATA
+# SPECULA
-IDL AO end-to-end simulator
+Python AO end-to-end simulator

-PyrAmid Simulator Software for Adaptive opTics Arcetri (PASSATA) is an IDL based object oriented software developed in the Adaptive Optics group of the Arcetri observatory for Monte-Carlo end-to-end adaptive optics simulations.
+SPECULA is a python based object oriented software developed in the Adaptive Optics group of the Arcetri observatory for Monte-Carlo end-to-end adaptive optics simulations.
-It can be accelerated with GPU-CUDA installing the dll https://github.com/ArcetriAdaptiveOptics/IdlTools/tree/main/GPU
+It can be accelerated with GPU-CUDA relying on CuPy.

 Directories:
 * calib: this directory contains functions/classes to make the calibration of an adaptive optics system